Rudxain/xorsum/README.md

 ```
 This is the most recent version.
 Compilation isn't guaranteed.
 Semver may be broken.
 And `--help` may not reflect actual program behavior.

 To get already-compiled non-dev executables, go to [GH releases](https://github.com/Rudxain/xorsum/releases). `*.elf`s will only be compatible with GNU-Linux x64. `*.exe`s will only be compatible with Windows x64.
-These **aren't setup** programs, these are the same executables `cargo` would install, so you should open them from a terminal CLI, not click them.
+These **aren't setup/installer** programs, these are the same executables `cargo` would install, so you should open them from a terminal CLI, not click them.

 For a Llamalab Automate implementation, visit [XOR hasher](https://llamalab.com/automate/community/flows/42903).